rniemeyer/knockout-amd-helpers/README.md

 #### ko.bindingHandlers.module.templateProperty (default: "")

 The `templateProperty` option can be globally set.
-If defined, when a module is loaded - if it has a property with the key specified here, the value of that property will be used as the template for the module.
+If defined, when a module is loaded - if it has a property with the key specified here (where the value is a string or function), the value of that property will be used as the template for the module.
 The result is a fully self-contained module (i.e. it has its own template, not an external one).

 ## Dependencies